AitoDotAI/kickstart/README.md

 	…
 ]
 ```
-To convert CSV into JSON format, you may use any script or converter you like, or try the Command Line Interface discussed in the next chapter.
+To convert a CSV into the JSON format, you may use any script or converter you like, or try the Command Line Interface discussed in the next chapter.
 With your data in JSON, you may now upload it to each table.
 This batch upload request can support up to 50 000 rows at a time.
 If your file contains more rows, you may use a script to loop through the data.
-The following curl uploads up to 50 000 rows to the “users” table:
+The following curl request uploads up to 50 000 rows to the “users” table:

 ```
 curl --request POST \